amLODIPine (Monograph)

 Hypertension

-Amlodipine Therapy
+Amlodipine Monotherapy

-Children 1–5 years of age† [off-label]: Some experts recommend an initial dosage of 0.1 mg/kg once daily and a maximum dosage 0.6 mg/kg once daily (up to 5 mg daily).1150
+Children 1–5 years of age† [off-label]: Some experts recommend an initial dosage of 0.1 mg/kg once daily and a maximum dosage of 0.6 mg/kg once daily (up to 5 mg daily).1150

 Adults